 About

-As well as individual practice, I organise group and corporate classes for local businesses and mental health services, teaching people how we can increase our tolerance for difficult emotions to increase our capacity for happiness.
+As well as individual practice, I organise group classes for local businesses and mental health services, teaching people how we can increase our tolerance for difficult emotions to increase our capacity for happiness.
 For me, teaching about happiness is an extension of treating trauma and often also involves using CBT, DBT or EMDR to help resolve anxiety or difficult memories to strengthen our window of tolerance, which creates an emotional blue-zone.
 I've been invited to give talks about happiness and/or trauma at TCD, UCC, and various other Irish and UK universities and colleges.

 I still live in West Cork and enjoy swimming, paddleboarding, going on campervan trips with my dog Freddie, bookclub, playing Bridge and continuing to learn everything I can about what I think is the most interesting topic- the human mind.

-I am autistic and run a neurodiverse friendly clinic.
+This is a neurodiverse friendly clinic.

 For urgent mental health care: